csc-training/high-level-gpu-programming/docs/10-sycl-other-features.md

 </div>
  - kernel 1 and kernel 2 are independent
  - kernel 3 waits for the completion of kernel 1 and 2

+# Order of Execution in Queues

+ - two flavors of queues:
+    - **out-of-order**
+        - default behaivour
+        - a task/kernel can start execution at any time
+        - dependencies and order need to be set in other ways
+    - **in-order**:
+        - `queue q{property::queue::in_order()};`
+        - creates a linear task graph
+        - a task/kernel  will start execution only when the preceeding is completed
+        - no conncurrent execution

 # Event Based Dependencies I
  - most flexible way to force specific order of execution